nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 #### Service list validation ####

 Provider systems **MAY** make use of the [Search by Service ID](https://developer.nhs.uk/apis/dos-api/byServiceId.html) endpoint in the DOS API to:
-- validate that any service ID entered by the user appears on the DOS in is therefore a valid service
+- validate that any service ID entered by the user appears on the DOS and is therefore a valid service
 - pull back the service name which corresponds with the service id and display it on the screen

 The *Service by ODS Code* endpoint in the DOS API **MUST NOT** be used as this will not return a complete list of DOS services provided by an organisation.
-Furthermore it is important that the service list entered by the a user is provided with assistance for their DOS lead to ensure DOS correctly represents the organisations service offering.
+Furthermore it is important that when entering the service list, the user is assisted by their DOS lead, to ensure the DOS correctly represents the services offered by their organisation.

 ### Linking services to schedules ###